membraneframework/membrane_tutorials/videoroom/videoroom.md

     {:noreply, state}
   end
   ```
-  The idea here is very simmilar to the one in code snippet described previously - we want to direct the messages sent by SFU Engine's server to the SFU Engine's client.
+  The idea here is very similar to the one in code snippet described previously - we want to direct the messages sent by SFU Engine's server to the SFU Engine's client.
   The only difference is that not the event is about to be send to a particular user - that is why instead of ```:broadcast``` atom as the second element of event's tuple we have ```to``` - which is a peer unique id.
-Since we precisly know to who we should send the message there is nothing else to do than to find the peer channel's process id associated with the given peer id (we are holding the (peer_id -> peer_channel_pid) mapping in the state of the GenServer!) and to send the message there.
+Since we precisely know to who we should send the message there is nothing else to do than to find the peer channel's process id associated with the given peer id (we are holding the (peer_id -> peer_channel_pid) mapping in the state of the GenServer!) and to send the message there.
 Once again the state do not need to change.

   There we go with another message sent by SFU engine: